 What is the user interface (UI)?

-The user interface is the medium where a user interacts with a machine (software).
+The user interface is the medium through which a user interacts with a machine (software).

 A machine can be a computer, mobile device, GPS, web page, desktop application, mobile application, etc.

-Users can carry the interaction out in two ways, through:
+Users can carry the interaction out in two ways, by way of: